-Over the past decade, our appetite for online learning has been steadily on the rise, then during the pandemic it understandably sky rocketed.
+Over the past decade, our appetite for online learning has been steadily on the rise, and during the pandemic it understandably sky rocketed.
 According to statista.com, the global e-learning market is forecast to reach almost 400 billion US dollars by 2026.

 Ultimately, people have an appetite to upskill and are keen to do it from the comfort and convenience of home.
 This presents content marketers – who have an archive of interesting, educational content that their audience wants more of – with many opportunities to add value and further cement their expertise.